A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Conclusion

+This paper presents a comprehensive study of governance issues in decentralized finance (DeFi) applications.
+Drawing on the existing research literature and industry blogs, we propose a novel DeFi governance taxonomy for governance issues, categorizing and analyzing them through the lenses of governance design and implementation.
+To analyze governance issues, we collected 4,446 audit reports from 17 reputable Web3 security companies, amounting to a total of 26,037 issues.
+To grasp the attributes of the collected data, we examined the severity levels and resolution statuses of these issues.
+Then, we identified in the audit reports that 7,346 issues were related to governance according to the governance taxonomy.
+We discovered that most of the problems are associated with ownership and incentive mechanisms.
+To study deeply, we employed the BERTopic tool to conduct an extensive analysis of governance issues within each category, revealing main problematic topics~(top 3).
+The discovery of these topics provides clearer directions and foundations to solve these governance issues.
 In addition, we explore the challenges posed by maintaining consistency between the code and the whitepaper in DeFi applications.
 Whitepapers serve as the development-team commitment to users.
 In our analysis of governance issues, we identified some inconsistency issues between implemented code and the whitepapers.
 These discrepancies can significantly impact users.
 To tackle this problem, we developed a governance inconsistency detector powered by AIGC~(ChatGPT) to check semantic artifacts between whitepapers and the code, and demonstrated its effectiveness by the evaluation of eight DeFi projects, providing valuable insights for the future resolution of this inconsistency issue.

 In summary, our research systematically investigates the governance issues present in DeFi applications and reveals the main concerns of DeFi governance.
-We propose a novel framework to understand them.
-Through this study, we hope to help development teams of DeFi applications, DeFi users, regulatory bodies, and researchers interested in DeFi to gain a better understanding of and address governance challenges, thereby promoting the healthy development of decentralized finance.
+We propose a novel framework to understand them. \revise{Our work highlight the potential research directions about DeFi applications for software engineering researchers.
+As a decentralized application, DeFi emphasizes decentralization and transparency.
+We should study how to standardize the DeFi governance design, development and change process to make DeFi projects credible.} Through this study, we hope to help development teams of DeFi applications, DeFi users, regulatory bodies, and researchers interested in DeFi to gain a better understanding of and address governance challenges, thereby promoting the healthy development of decentralized finance.